scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

-With this, no model sees more than ``n_examples`` examples as desired and Hyperband evalutes (approximately) ``n_params`` hyper-parameter combinations.
+With this, no model sees more than ``n_examples`` examples as desired and Hyperband evalutes (approximately) ``n_params`` hyperparameter combinations.

 Performance
 -----------

-Two hyper-parameter optimizations are performed, Hyperband and random search.
+Two hyperparameter optimizations are performed, Hyperband and random search.
 Recall from above that Hyperband is a principled early stopping scheme for random search.
 The comparison mirrors that by sampling same hyperparameters [#random-sampling-hyperband]_ and using the same validation set for each run.